The Animal That Wasn’t Supposed to Exist!

-If someone told you about an animal that lays eggs like a turtle, feeds its young milk like a mammal, has a bill like a duck, a tail like a beaver, hair like a bear, webbed feet like an otter, claws like reptile, poison like a snake, and spurs like a rooster, your first thought might be that no such animal exists—right?
+If someone told you that they had seen an animal that lays eggs like a turtle, feeds its young on milk like a mammal, has a bill like a duck, a tail like a beaver, hair like a bear, webbed feet like an otter, claws like reptile, poison like a snake, and spurs like a rooster, what would you think?
+Your first thought likely would be that no such animal exists—right?

-God designed the platypus with a long, sleek body and webbed front feet to propel it through water (it “rows” with its front legs).
+When God designed the platypus, He gave it many beneficial characteristics.
+It’s long, sleek body and webbed front feet propel it through the water (it “rows” through the water with its front legs).
 Plus, its waterproof fur keeps it from getting “waterlogged.”
-The platypus has claws on its back feet that contain venom glands (like the fangs in a snake).
-The poison secreted by the claws can kill or injure its enemies.
+The duck-like bill on its snout is covered with a tough skin that contains nerves, which allow the platypus to feel along the river bottom for food.
+The claws on its front feet allow the platypus to dig tunnels along rivers and streams.
+And its tube-like body allows it to enter and exit the tunnels with ease.
+For protection, the platypus has claws on its back feet that are connected to a venom gland (like the fangs in a snake).
+The poison secreted by the claws can kill small animals, and severely wound larger ones.

-Female platypuses collect grass and leaves under their tail and carry them to their tunnel to make a nest where they lay two marble-sized eggs that will hatch in about two weeks.
+Platypuses breed between August and October.
+The female collects grass and leaves under her tail, and carries them to her tunnel to make a nest where she will lay two white, soft-shelled eggs that are about the size of marbles.
+Two weeks later, the eggs hatch and the baby platypuses are fed by their mother’s milk.
+After about five months, they will leave their burrow for the first time.
 A full-grown male platypus can be 2 feet long, and although it weighs less than four pounds, is extremely powerful.